ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 - "Be able to explore RNA-seq count results rapidly using PCA and sample clustering."
 - "Be able to interpret a PCA plot and discuss its relationship with the experimental design."
 - "Be able to explain sample clustering based on RNA-seq counts."
+- "Be able to normalize counts using `DESeq2`."
 keypoints:
 - "RNA-seq results in a multivariate output that can be explored through data reduction methods (e.g. PCA)."
 - "Sample clustering and PCA should indicate whether the observed experimental variability can be explained by the experimental design."